 And they began marketing their services.

 Since then, they’ve designed about 100 tree houses – for luxury, tranquility and play.
 The most elaborate might be a pair called High Life.
-One structure’s for the parents, and the other for the kids, all connected by a rope walkway.
-It’s a treetop destination for the family and an entertainment place for friends.
+One structure’s for the parents, and the other for the kids, connected by a rope walkway.
+It’s a treetop destination for family enjoyment and an entertainment place for friends.

 And it’s a bit of inspiration in the treetops too.
 “Trees are sanctuaries,” she says.
 “Whoever knows how to speak to them and listen to them can learn the truth.”

 Maybe Joyce Kilmer got it right, the Payne brothers seem to say: Maybe there is no poem as lovely as a tree.